 #4 Simplify your spending

 When you simplify spendings, you effectively budget in a way that prevents you from spending unnecessarily.
-You don’t always have to spend your money on things you want, but it’s best to spend it on what you need for the week such as food, bills, and other necessities.
+You don’t always have to spend your money on things you want, but it’s best to spend it on what you need for the week such as

 By doing this, you’re practicing more by having less through the very principle of minimalism.
 You may not spend on a lot, you spend on what you need – and that’s more than enough.